fang2hou/ICEAgent/readme.md

 A local service for research.
 ICEAgent allow you to add custom functionality via modules.
-The main propose of this propose of thie project is helping you use Google Cloud TTS in a easier way.
+The main propose of this project is helping you use Google Cloud TTS more regularly.

 Get Started
 -----
-1. Prepare a virtual Python environment.
+1. Prepare a virtual Python `3.7` environment. (`3.8` is not support yet)
 _`conda` is recommended, `venv` is also a good choice._
 2. Enter into the root directory of `ICEAgent`, run `pip install -r requirements.txt` in Terminal/Command Prompt.
 3. Add `GOOGLE_APPLICATION_CREDENTIALS` to your PATH.